tylertitsworth/5th-age-srd/Classes/Druid.md

 _Special:_ This aspect requires two slots.
 You must be a Moon adept or master to take it.

-**Effect:** Until the end of the battle, you can heal hit points equal to your Wisdom modifier, twice at 5th level and thrice at 8th, to a nearby conscious ally as a quick action once per round.
+**Effect:** Until the end of the battle, you can heal hit points equal to your Wisdom modifier, twice at champion tier and thrice at epic tier, to a nearby conscious ally as a quick action once per round.
 Double the healing if the ally is staggered.

 ##### Adventurer Feat